 Garlic growers will inevitably encounter diseases and pests.
-The most effective way to diagnose problems is to send a sample to a plant pathology lab but most won’t bother.
+The most effective way to diagnose problems is to send a sample to a plant pathology lab.
 Even proper diagnosis can fall short of root cause.

 There is one excellent, albeit expensive, book which every garlic farmer should have on the shelf: The Compendium of Onion and Garlic Diseases and Pests.
 Updated for publication in 2013 this covers most problems encountered by growers and is filled with pictures and valuable diagnostic information.

 While the book is of enormous value, its price tag may discourage gardeners.
 Fortunately there are two excellent websites for disease diagnostics:

 These are some of the better articles in English regarding the history of garlic on the internet.
 If you have suggestions, particularly translated articles, please relay these to Garlicana.